PCrnjak/Read_the_docs_test/docs/D-S-Drive control software.rst

 * Now if you use that edited script you can always connet to that com port with that baudrate when pressing START.
 * PAUSE pauses serial communication.
 To resume it PRESS start again!
-* On bottom is tkinters tool to navigate graphs!
+* On bottom is tkinter tool to navigate graphs!

 On the middle you can select what graph to view!
 Only one can be active at the time, or you can view multiple by selecting "Current,Position and Speed".

 On the right side is the control panel.